China's waste import ban

 China's waste import ban, instated at the end of 2017, prevented foreign inflows of waste products.
-Starting in early 2018, the government of China, under Operation National Sword, banned the import of several types of waste, including plastics.
+Starting in early 2018, the government of China, under Operation National Sword, banned the import of several types of waste, including plastics with a contamination level of above 0.05 percent.
 The ban has greatly affected recycling industries worldwide, as China had been the world's largest importer of waste plastics and processed hard-to-recycle plastics for other countries, especially in the West.

 The decision caused widespread repercussions on a global scale.
 In July 2018, China produced a document to the World Trade Organization regarding environmental and health issues.
 China requested an urgent change to be made revolving the imported waste China imports from other countries.
 The recommended list was pushing forward for wastes such as plastics, textile, and paper products to be banned from imports.

 Background

 China is the largest importer of waste plastics, accounting for 56% of the global market.
 Meanwhile, the United States, Japan, Germany, and the United Kingdom are the main source countries.
 Since 2010, China has begun to implement more stringent waste import policies that correspond with the quality of import waste and improvement of domestic production capacity.
 Likewise, environmental and health considerations have led China to introduce the waste import policy in 2017 which bans the import of 24 types of solid waste, including certain types of plastics, paper, and textiles.
 Based on a study by the University of Georgia, it is predicted that by 2030 with this policy, 111 million metric tons of plastic waste will be left unaccounted for.